SichaoFu/Personal_Homepage/index.md

 ---

-**Sichao Fu** is currently a third-year Ph.D. student in information and communication engineering, from the School of Electronic Information and Communications, Huazhong University of Science and Technology (HUST), Wuhan, China, and also a intern in algorithm engineer, JD Retail Planning Department, Beijing, China; He received the M.Eng. degree in electronics and communication engineering from China University of Petroleum (East China) (UPC), Qingdao, China, in 2020; and the B.Eng. degree in communication engineering from Linyi University (LYU), Linyi, China, in 2017.
+**Sichao Fu** is currently a third-year Ph.D. student in information and communication engineering, from the School of Electronic Information and Communications, Huazhong University of Science and Technology (HUST), Wuhan, China, and also a intern in algorithm engineer, JD Retail Platform Operation and Marketing Center, Beijing, China; He received the M.Eng. degree in electronics and communication engineering from China University of Petroleum (East China) (UPC), Qingdao, China, in 2020; and the B.Eng. degree in communication engineering from Linyi University (LYU), Linyi, China, in 2017.
 His current research interests include pattern recognition and deep manifold learning.
 He has authored or co-authored a dozen papers in journals and conferences.
 He also serves dozens of journals and conferences.
 Here's my English [CV](https://github.com/SichaoFu/MyWebpages/blob/master/Files/CV-SichaoFu.pdf).

 * Address: National Anti-counterfeit Engineering Research Center, No.1037 Luoyu Road, Hongshan District, Wuhan 430074,China
 * Email: fusichao_hust@163.com; fusichao_hust@hust.edu.cn